hyperledger/identus-cloud-agent/docs/docusaurus/dids/update.md

 PRISM agent allows the DID Controller to update the DID easily.
 This update mechanism is implementation specific and links the DID update-operation from the last confirmed operation observed on the blockchain.

-When updating a DID, it takes time for the update to be confirmed on the blockchain.
+When updating a DID, there is a waiting period for the update to be confirmed on the blockchain.
-If the DID Controller updates the DID on the PRISM agent without waiting for the previous update to be confirmed, it creates a fork in the sequence of updates, which goes against the protocol.
+If the DID Controller updates the DID before the previous update is confirmed, it can create a situation where the sequence of updates splits into two separate paths, which is not allowed according to the protocol.
+This happens because the PRISM agent connects the update operation to the latest confirmed update.
+Once the pending update operation is confirmed, any other pending operation that does not link to the latest confirmed operation will be discarded.
-This puts the subsequent update at risk of being rejected.
+The subsequent updates continuing from that operation will also be discarded.
-However, the PRISM agent has a mechanism to prevent this issue by rejecting multiple updates submitted by the same agent while previous updates are still in progress.
+However, the PRISM agent has a safeguard in place to prevent this issue by rejecting multiple updates submitted by the same agent while previous updates are still being processed.

 Please refer to the `SECURE_DEPTH` parameter in [PRISM method - protocol parameters](https://github.com/input-output-hk/prism-did-method-spec/blob/main/w3c-spec/PRISM-method.md#versioning-and-protocol-parameters) for the number of confirmation blocks.
 At the time of writing, this number is 112 blocks.